stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Pioneering innovation for a sustainable future by building impactful products, brands and solutions.
+      Pioneering innovation for a sustainable future by build impactful products, brands and solutions.
     content: >-

 seo:
   title: Julz Insight — Pioneering Innovation for a Sustainable Future
   description: >-
-   Julz Insight is a tech firm that's dedicated to pioneering innovation for a sustainable future through building impactful products, brands, and solutions
+   Julz Insight is a tech firm that's pioneering innovation for a sustainable future by building impactful products, brands, and solutions
   extra:
     - name: 'og:type'
       value: website